louismullie/temp-data/markdown_final/eea0cf9e-bb93-445d-b21c-e8dbdd9dd76f.md

 Results

 Four studies were included, including two RCTs and two case series.
 A total of 53 patients received an ESPB, compared with 40 patients who received standard care.
 All studies were rated as having a high overall risk of bias.
-Meta-analysis showed a large and significant effect of ESPB on pain reduction after 30min (standardised mean difference (SMD) -1.41 95%CI -1.90 to -0.91) and after 60min (SMD -1.94 95%CI -3.36 to -0.52), however the level of evidence was downgraded to very low certainty due to substantial heterogeneity (I 2 = 85%), serious concerns of bias and large imprecision.
+Meta-analysis showed a large and significant effect of ESPB on pain reduction after 30min (standardised mean difference (SMD) -1.41 95%CI -1.90 to -0.91) and after 60min (SMD -1.94 95%CI -3.36 to -0.52), however the level of evidence was downgraded to very low certainty due to substantial heterogeneity (I² = 85%), serious concerns of bias and large imprecision.
 Heterogeneity in other outcome measurements precluded meta-analysis.

 Conclusions